 II.
 Slavery and the Making of Race

 After his arrival as a missionary in Charles Town, Carolina, in 1706, Reverend Francis Le Jau quickly grew disillusioned by the horrors of American slavery.
-He met enslaved Africans ravaged by the Middle Passage, Indians traveling south to enslave enemy villages, and colonists terrified of invasions from French Louisiana and Spanish Florida.
+He met enslaved Africans ravaged by the Middle Passage, Native Americans traveling south to enslave enemy villages, and colonists terrified of invasions from French Louisiana and Spanish Florida.
 Slavery and death surrounded him.

-The 1660s marked a turning point for black men and women in English colonies like Virginia in North America and Barbados in the West Indies.
+The 1660s marked a turning point for Black men and women in English colonies like Virginia in North America and Barbados in the West Indies.
 New laws gave legal sanction to the enslavement of people of African descent for life.
 The permanent deprivation of freedom and the separate legal status of enslaved Africans facilitated the maintenance of strict racial barriers.
-Skin color became more than a superficial difference; it became the marker of a transcendent, all-encompassing division between two distinct peoples, two races, white and black.2
+Skin color became more than a superficial difference; it became the marker of a transcendent, all-encompassing division between two distinct peoples, two races, white and Black.2

 All seventeenth-century racial thought did not point directly toward modern classifications of racial hierarchy.
 Captain Thomas Phillips, master of a slave ship in 1694, did not justify his work with any such creed: “I can’t think there is any intrinsic value in one color more than another, nor that white is better than black, only we think it so because we are so.”3 For Phillips, the profitability of slavery was the only justification he needed.